pyOpenSci/python-package-guide/tutorials/add-readme.md

 3
 ``````

-Or it could simply be a link to a get started tutorial that you have created.
+Or it could simply be a link to a getting started tutorial that you have created.
 If
 you don't have this yet, you can leave it empty for the time being.

 This would